Authentic Italian/Neapolitan pizzas and toppings

 Like most Neapolitan pizzas, this one is very simple again.
 The authentic Italian toppings work so well together in this recipe.
 Using Parmesan instead of Mozzarella makes the Pizza Cossaca pack a punch and it has a much sharper taste than a Margherita.

 Garlic is left off this pizza as the strong flavour of the garlic can clash with the bold flavour of the hard cheese.
-Feel free to experiment, of course, but the basic recipe is as follows:
+Feel free to experiment, of course, but the basic recipe is as follows (with links to the ingredients on Amazon):

 The Pizza Cosacca is another simple wonderful, authentic Italian pizza.